 Invasive Species in the Lake George Watershed

 The LGA's Lake George invasive species program seeks to control and prevent the spread of aquatic and terrestrial invasive species in and around Lake George.
-Invasive species present a primary threat to water quality and clarity of Lake George, something the Lake George Association is committed to protect.
+Invasive species present a primary threat to the renowned water quality and clarity of Lake George, something the Lake George Association is committed to protect.

-Education and spread prevention are the most cost effective ways to control invasive species on Lake George, and the LGA has significant investment in both.
-The LGA’s broad focus on both aquatic and terrestrial invasive species aims to keep the Lake and its watershed healthy for years to come.
+Education and spread prevention are the most cost-effective ways to control invasive species on Lake George, and the LGA has significant investment in both.
+The LGA’s broad focus on both aquatic and terrestrial invasive species aims to keep the Lake and its watershed healthy into the next century.

-It becomes difficult and costly to undertake management efforts of an invasive species has established itself in the Lake are difficult and costly.
-For example, the Asian Clam -- will require extensive resources and funding to control.
-The LGA is playing an active and hands-on role on the Asian Clam Rapid Response Task Force, the group researching and testing options to manage the clam.
+It becomes difficult and costly to undertake management efforts of an invasive species once it has established itself — which is why spread prevention is so important.
+For example, the Asian Clam will require extensive resources and funding to control.
+The LGA is playing an active and hands-on role on the Asian Clam Rapid Response Task Force, the group researching and testing options on managing the invader.

 Check out the links to the left more more details on our work with invasive species.
-If you have questions, send an email to Kristen Rohne, education coordinator, at email@example.com or call 518-668-3558.
+If you have questions, send an email to Kristen Rohne, the LGA's Director of Education, at email@example.com or call 518-668-3558.